stella-yc/spiderdayblog-2020/pages/research.md

 I published this research in Behavioral Ecology ([Echeverri et al. 2017](https://academic.oup.com/beheco/article/28/6/1445/4091426)), and it was covered by [Popular Science](https://www.popsci.com/jumping-spiders-dance-moves).

 ## How best to catch her (primary) eyes?

+To increase the chances that his colors are visible, *H. pyrrithrix* males may have evolved ways to get females to turn and face him.
+In the first part of their dance, males wave their arms up and down, Just like we might flag down someone from a distance.

+To communicate effectively, signalers must capture the attention of potential receivers, and may do so with conspicuous “alerting” displays.
+Although many animals use alerting displays, we know relatively little about how display variation and the sensory environment affect attention capture, especially in arthropods.
+In the jumping spider Habronattus pyrrithrix, males perform a complex courtship dance that includes elaborate movements and colorful ornaments.
+However, females can only see a male’s colors when facing him.
+While females often turn away from courting males, males perform a waving display that may function to capture and/or redirect her attention.
+However, males show intraspecific display variation, which may be linked to spatial and/or temporal variation in the visual environments they display in.
+Using video playback, we asked how signal variation and visual environment affected how effectively a display attracted female attention.
+We then asked whether and how males alter their displays in response to variation in their signaling environment.
+We found that increasing background complexity decreased female responsiveness in general, but male waving displays continued to effectively attract female attention even under increasingly complex signaling conditions.
+Males adjusted their displays in different signaling conditions by 1) performing larger waving displays when farther from the female, and 2) courting at a closer distance in more complex environments.
+These behaviors should improve signal effectiveness by increasing the size of the male display in the female’s field of view.
+Males vary in the extent of this plastic response, possibly providing females information on cognitive ability, effort, and/or condition.

 Testing how male jumping spiders might grab a female's attention